Merajshaikh22/Merajshaikh/README.md

 - 👋 Hi, I’m @Technicalbro
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning Networking
-- 💞️ I’m looking to collaborate on some companies
 - 📫 How to reach me via Instagram (shaikh_md_meraj)

 <!---